-This South San Francisco project for a private client is a definite attention grabber.
+This South San Francisco project for a private client has many unique features.
 Some of the project highlights include live Artisan Moss wall panels and suspended wooden blocks attached to thin stainless steel cables.
 The hanging wooden blocks were designed to resemble DNA strands.

 General Contractor – McCarthy Building Companies